 Doctors suspect viral meningitis based on your symptoms and the results of a spinal tap Spinal Tap Spinal fluid is a liquid that surrounds your brain and spinal cord.
 Spinal fluid helps cushion your brain if you hit your head or fall.
 Spinal fluid moves freely around your brain and spinal... read more

 If you have meningitis caused by HIV Human Immunodeficiency Virus (HIV) Infection and AIDS The human immunodeficiency virus (HIV) is a type of virus called a retrovirus.
 It causes AIDS (acquired immunodeficiency syndrome), which is life-threatening.
 HIV is called an immunodeficiency... read more or herpesvirus Overview of Herpesvirus Infections Herpesviruses are a group of viruses that can cause several different infections.
 The disease most people call "herpes," called herpes simplex, is just one of the types of herpesvirus.
-Once... read more , you're treated with drugs for those viruses, but there are no drugs that treat most types of viral meningitis
+Once... read more , you're treated with medicines for those viruses, but there are no medicines that treat most types of viral meningitis

 Most people with viral meningitis feel better in a few weeks

 Many different viruses can cause viral meningitis, including:

 Stomach viruses (enteroviruses Overview of Enterovirus Infections Enterovirus infections affect many parts of the body and may be caused by any of several different strains of enterovirus.
 Enterovirus infections are caused by many different viruses.
 Symptoms... read more )—these are the most common cause

 Viruses carried by mosquitoes (arboviruses Overview of Arbovirus, Arenavirus, and Filovirus Infections Arbovirus, arenavirus, and filovirus are viruses that are spread from animals to people and, with some viruses, from people to people.
 The animal involved depends on the type of virus.
 Many... read more )